jrreap/CCSA-Dev-Team/README.md

 Jaydon:
 - Improve loading speed of pages and photos/elements
-- Add slide content to the slide show
-- Add Safari Support
 - Add All Restaurants to eats.html

 Garrett:
-- Finish research on Hagley page
 - Gather more research for eats.html
 - Get (more) Hagley Photos